 This led to the formation of the ‘Bombay State,’ where languages such as Marathi, Konkani, Gujarati, and Kutchi were spoken.

-The ‘Sanyuktha Maharashtra Samiti’ further divided the Bombay State into two states – Gujarat composed of Gujarati and Kutchi speaking crowd and Maharashtra composed of Marathi and Konkani speaking crowd.
+The ‘Sanyuktha Maharashtra Samiti’ further divided the Bombay State into two states – Gujarat composed of Gujarati and Kutchi speaking crowds and Maharashtra composed of Marathi and Konkani speaking crowds.

 The formation of the states of Maharashtra and Gujarat thus occurred according to the Bombay Recognition Act 1960 enacted by the Parliament of India on April 25th, 1960.

 The act came into effect on May 1st, 1960, hence the reason for the Annual Celebration.